-Don’t Tap The GlassThe next Easter egg only applies to those that are in the Slytherin common room and was left in by the devs for those that like messing around with different things.
+Don’t Tap The GlassThe next Easter egg only applies to those who are in the Slytherin common room and was left in by the devs for those who like messing around with different things.
 As you might know, the Slytherin common room is underwater.

 But, what you might not have known is that if you tap the glass by using your simple attack spell multiple times, a giant squid will slap the glass with its tentacle.
 You can even spot the tentacle just lurking outside the glass if you look outside the common room through free cam mode.

 Visiting AzkabanTalking about things that are specific to certain houses, most of the quests in the game are available for almost every house that you choose.
 But there is one secret mission that is only available if you decide to choose Hufflepuff as your house at the start.
 The secret mission lets you visit Azkaban prison and witness many things.